MJingv/gogogo/dic2.md

 - we've cover a lot of ground today,exploring 7 seeming comforting phrases that can actually cause harm
 - remember,it's all about frusted generally understanding,*empathy* and support for one and another
 - together,we can transform the way we communicate and create spaces of healing and connection

+need
+---

+- have you ever feel like you've been super needed
+- it's not uncommon for people to worry about be as needed when express their needs
+- but it's important to understand that there's difference between general neediness and simply fulfilling basic human needs
+- seeking a emotional support
+- picture this,you're dealing with stressful situation network and it's taken a toll on your mental healthy
+- one evening you decided called your closed friend for support,as a conversation on fold ,you become feel lighter and more supported,your friend empathy and understanding helps you raking perspective and remember you that you're alone, in your struggles
+- they're times when life through your coveable ,leaving you feeling down or overwhelmed
+- in those moment,it's completely natural to see comfort and understanding from others family or loved ones
+- don't worry ,reach out for support doesn't make your need
+- instead,it shows that you understand the importance of connection and validation which are essential aspect of emotion well-being
+- research professor doctor bb highlight the significance of vonerbility in connection in her work
+- when you open to others,you're not only faster deep connections,but also build resilians and sense belongs
+- doc b research suggest that seeking comfort and understanding from others journey tough time is foundimental expect of your emotion living
+- so the next time you find yourself guilty or worry about the appearing needy,remember that it's perfect natural and healthy to line on your support work
+- design clear communication
+- imagining this,you have a conversation with close friends about reasons and disagreements
+- instead of keeping your feeling bloomed up,you decide to openly express your thoughts and see clearity about what let them understand
+- as you both share your perspective ,you begin to understand each other better,and conversation helps to strength your bones
+- when you want to express your thoughts and feelings or see clearity in your interactions,it doesn't mean you're needy
+- it's simply reflection your designer for strong communication and *mutual* understanding
+- psychologist and relationship *expert* doc jg, highlight the importance of effective communication in his research on relationship to ability
+- by engaging on you can fast your trust conne with those around you
+- by engaging in the open on this conversation you can fast your trust understanding and stronger connections with those around you
+- doc c research support the idea that open communication is crucial for healthy relationships
+- so the next time you fe the need to express your thoughts or see the clearity your remember that it's not sign of meaningness ,rather indication of your commitment to nurtrie your con with others
+- valuing quality time
+- imaging this,you've been feeling a little disconnected from close friends due to your busy schedule
+- one day,you decide to rejoy and suggest waiting up for coffee or going for walk together
+- during show your time together,you reconnect ,show your stories and laugh,feeling the bundle between you girls stronger
+- spending quality time with people you care about is essential for maintaining strong bones and nature relationships
+- when you enjoy been with your loved ones and indication ask them to hang out ,it's not a sign of neediness
+- instead,it shows that you value your relationship and are willing to invest time and energy in them
+- doc sj,a clinical psychologist and developer of emotionally focus therpy,aft,i like the importance of nutrual emotional connections in harry search on touchment in relationships
+- spending time together helps to strength the bones you shared with your loved ones and contributes to your overall well-being
+- doc j research underscores of significance of investing tim and en into our relationship
+- so the next time you're worried about the period needy when asking time to spend with loved ones remember that ,it's a healthy and nature to nuture the connection that are important to you